Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 Predator's Hunting Method

-Costs 5 EP, deals a solid amount of Def-Based damage while additionally granting 10 Voracity stacks.
-If you have Mealtime in grave/played when using this ego, though, it will grant 5 Predation stacks as well.
+Costs 5 EP, deals a solid amount of Defense-Based damage while additionally granting 10 Voracity stacks.
+If you have Mealtime in Grave/Played when using this Ego, though, it will grant 5 Predation stacks additionally.
 This Ego is a strong supplementary way to gain Predation and replenish Voracity when preparing for large combos or if you’re just running low, but it isn’t a pivotal part of playing Narja in most teams.

 Card Image